 For those of you that use Profit Rhino's mobile tool, you may be wondering how precisely you can manage the quotes and invoices your technicians are generating without needing to log into the Profit Rhino mobile app.
 To do this, you'll need to utilize Profit Rhino's work order grid.

-To get to the work order grid, log in to your account, from a laptop or desktop computer, and click the work order button on the left.
+To get to the work order grid, log in to your account on the website, and click the Work Orders button on the left.

 There's a lot of information to break down here.
 So, what we will do is drill down into one quote, and just break down the information present from left to right:

-- This will show you all the option that were presented to this customer.
-This way you can know that your technicians are presenting options, you can see what options were presented, and you'll be able to tell which option tier customers are most likely to choose: I.e. most of my customers seem to go for the middle tier option.
+This will show you all the options presented to this customer.
+This way you can know that your technicians are presenting options, you can see what options were presented, and which option tier customers are most likely to choose.

 What we've discussed here is a very basic introduction to Profit Rhino's work order grid.
 For more advanced topics, like exporting your work orders and filtering some of the information from these work orders, please refer to following article: http://support.profitrhino.com/en/articles/2116982-using-bulk-actions-and-exporting-data-from-the-work-order-grid